-1 Executive summary 1
+1. Executive Summary 3

-2 Introduction 7
+2. Introduction 8

-3 Scheme benefits 10
+3. Scheme Benefits 11

-4 Investment strategy 18
+4. Investment Strategy 18

-5 Actuarial funding methodology and assumptions 24
+5. Actuarial funding valuation 23

-6 Actuarial funding valuation results 32
+6. Actuarial funding valuation results 32

-7 Scheme expenses 36
+7. Scheme expenses 35

-8 RP6 allowances 39
+8. RP7 allowances 39

-9 Incentives and efficiencies 43
+9. Incentives and efficiencies 42

-Appendix A: Objectives of the review 46
+Ар pendix A: Objectives of the review 44

-Appendix B: Information used for the review
+Appendix B: Information used for the review 45

-Appendix C: Background to scheme funding and contributions
+Ар pendix C: Background to scheme funding and contributions 46

-Appendix D: Factors affecting investment strategy
+Ар pendix D: Factors affecting investment strategy 49

-Арр pendix E: Glossary 53
+Ар pendix E: Glossary 50

-1 Executive summary
+1. Executive Summary

 - 1.1 The Utility Regulator (Northern Ireland Authority for Utility Regulation) is the economic regulator of Northern Ireland Electricity Networks Limited (referred to in this report as NIEN).
-The Utility Regulator commissioned the Government Actuary's Department (GAD) to review certain aspects of the NIE Pension Scheme (NIEPS) and the RP6 pension cost allowances requested by NIEN (covering the period from 1 October 2017 to 31 March 2024). - 1.2 This report analyses the principal factors which determine NIEN's cash pension contributions and the pension cost allowances requested for RP6, which have been determined using the Pension Deficit Allocation Methodology (PDAM) framework.
-This report comprises of the following sections: - Scheme benefits (Section 3); - Investment strategy (Section 4); - > Actuarial funding methodology and assumptions (Section 5); - > Actuarial funding valuation results, including cash contributions (Section 6); - > Scheme expenses (Section 7); - > RP6 allowances (Section 8); and - > Improvements and efficiencies (Section 9) - 1.3 The results of this review enable the Utility Regulator to understand the factors affecting NIEN's future cash pension contributions, and the extent to which the NIEPS's funding approach is consistent with that of other UK private sector defined benefit pension schemes.
-Further, this review should assist the Utility Regulator in determining whether it needs to adjust the RP6 pension cost allowance amounts requested by NIEN.
+The Utility Regulator commissioned the Government Actuary's Department (GAD) to review certain aspects of the NIE Pension Scheme (NIEPS) and the RP7 pension cost allowances requested by NIEN (covering the period from 1 April 2025 to 31 March 2031). - 1.2 This report analyses the principal factors which determine NIEN's cash pension contributions and the pension cost allowances requested for RP7, which have been determined using the Pension Deficit Allocation Methodology (PDAM) framework.
+This report comprises of the following sections: - Scheme benefits (Section 3); - Investment strategy (Section 4); - Actuarial funding methodology and assumptions (Section 5); - Actuarial funding valuation results, including cash contributions (Section 6); - Scheme expenses (Section 7); - RP7 allowances (Section 8); and - Improvements and efficiencies (Section 9) - 1.3 The results of this review enable the Utility Regulator to understand the factors affecting NIEN's future cash pension contributions, and the extent to which the NIEPS's funding approach is consistent with that of other UK private sector defined benefit pension schemes.
+Further, this review should assist the Utility Regulator in determining whether it needs to adjust the RP7 pension cost allowance amounts requested by NIEN.